cosden/cosden.github.io/_posts/2020-09-21-improving-your-RSE-application.md

 layout: post
 title:  "Improving your RSE application"
 date:   2020-09-21
-banner_image: #/assets/images/posts/2019/Denver-SC19.jpg
+banner_image: /assets/images/posts/2020/resume-unsplash.jpg
 tags: [RSE]
 ---

-In an excellent recent [US-RSE](https://us-rse.org) [community call about applying, interviewing, and hiring for RSE positions](https://us-rse.org/2020-09-18-community-call-hiring/) the question came up,
+In an excellent recent [US-RSE](https://us-rse.org) community call about applying, interviewing, and hiring for RSE positions (a nice recap of the call is available [here](https://us-rse.org/2020-09-18-community-call-hiring/)) the question came up,

-> What do hiring managers look for that helps an RSE get on the short list?”
+> "What do hiring managers look for that helps an RSE get on the short list?”

 I have some very specific opinions, and after hearing some other RSE hiring managers on the US-RSE call, I don’t think I’m alone.
 This blog series is in an effort to answer that question in more detail than the call allowed. <!--more-->